mikewest/internetdrafts/origin-cookies/draft.md

 A user agent MAY omit the `Origin-Cookie` header in its entirety.
 For example, the user agent may wish to block sending cookies during "third-party" requests.
+If, however, a `Cookie` header is sent, a user agent MUST send an `Origin-Cookie` header.

 If the user agent does attach an `Origin-Cookie` header field to an HTTP request, the user agent MUST send the `cookie-string` as defined below as the